dadperrin/dadperrin.github.io/content/Stories/Float plane and grappling hook McKenzie Delta.md

 # Float plane and grappling hook McKenzie Delta

-Tried to recover a tide gauge.
+Tried to recover a tide gauge set up in one of the channels.
-Stood on the float
+Stood on the float as the float plane traveled the channels.
+There was a bit of prop wash experienced.
-Didn't find it
+Just missed flying into a radio tower in the fog.
+Didn't find the tide gauge.
+No GPS at that time to help locate stuff.
-Geoff Spedding
+Geoff S.